google/flax/docs/howtos-howto.md

 ### Re-pack the HOWTO
 Pack the changes on your branch into a `howto` via the below script.
-In this case, we can overwrite the existing diff (e.g., the path of the diff file less the directory structure and `.diff` extension).
+In this case, we can overwrite the existing diff with the same name (e.g., the path of the diff file less the directory structure and `.diff` extension).
 ```bash
 ./howtos/scripts/pack_howto_diffs.sh
 ```